 - Integrated/Combined Practice: pools the core curriculum of both Micro and Macro Practice

-For more information, see page 24 in the MSW Handbook.
+For more information, see the MSW Handbook.

 Our ProSEAD values as well as our school’s vision and mission statements shape the curriculum.